Good Samaritans rescue man after boat sinks off Winthrop

 WINTHROP, MASS.
-(WHDH) - At least one person was rushed to the hospital after a boat sunk in the water off Winthrop on Thursday afternoon, officials said.
+(WHDH) - Good Samaritans are being credited with helping rescue a man whose boat sank in the water off Winthrop on Thursday afternoon.

 Emergency crews were called in around 4:30 p.m. after a 25-foot vessel capsized off the coast of Yirrell Beach.

-He told rescuers he was in the water for more than 30 minutes.

-The Harbormaster told 7NEWS those good Samaritans likely saved the man’s life.
+“He was out almost in the Boston Harbor, the shipping channel,” said Winthrop Harbormaster Arthur Hickey.
+“It was very choppy out there today.
+There were some nice three- to four-foot rollers in the area.
+I don’t know if that had anything to do with causing his boat to roll.”

+People on a passing boat noticed the 57-year-old man in the water and came to his rescue.

-“Another vessel had pulled up — I call them good samaritans because these guys stopped right away and pulled him on board,” he said.
+“Another vessel had pulled up — I call them good Samaritans because these guys stopped right away and pulled him on board,” Hickey said.
 “They had a blanket they put around him, his life jacket was saturated, full of water, pretty heavy.
 So, he wasn’t going to last much longer there.”

+The man told rescuers he was in the water for more than 30 minutes.

+He was transported to an area hospital with non-life-threatening injuries and signs of hypothermia, according to Hickey.

 It’s not clear what caused the boat to sink.